AmozPay/OtterLib/docs/README.md

 ---
 description: humm
-expanded:true
+expanded: true
-icon: "sparkle"
+icon: ":rocket:"
-label: ECS
+label: Introduction
-title: What is a ECS
+title: Introduction
 ---

-# ECS
+The OtterLib is a game library that allows you to build your game using an **ECS** engine.

 A Ecs is a concept used for develop game with a more efficient way.
 Where a object don't store is data and fonction but only refer to them.
 Letting the place to store optimalment the data
 ## Definition